 •Create personalized reading list.

-•Mentorship from initial meeting with the Director of Internships, regular meetings with internships supervisors and internship cohort to evaluate progress and provide guidance on the project.
+•Mentorship from initial meeting with the Director of Internships, regular meetings with internships supervisors and internship cohort to evaluate progress and provide guidance on the presentation

 •Develop a final integrative presentation that fosters student learning goals and outcomes.